TobiD-S/Task-List/README.md

 # Task-List
 SCA Project 1
-This project is made with HTML, CSS and Vanilla JavaScript.
+This project was made with HTML, CSS and Vanilla JavaScript.